Consulting

 That foundation — the content and measurement architecture — is what most ed-tech projects skip, and what makes the difference between a system that produces actionable data and one that produces noise.
 We do three things, in any combination a partner needs:

-Content and measurement architecting — defining the cognitive architecture of a learning domain: the construct map, the prerequisite structure, the misconception taxonomy, the difficulty parameters, and the data schema that downstream tools need to work from.
-This is the work that makes assessment defensible and ML models interpretable.
+Content and measurement architecting — defining the cognitive and measurement foundation of a learning domain before tools are selected, data collected, or models trained.
+This is the specification work that makes assessment defensible and learning systems interpretable.

 System review and alignment — auditing existing tools, instruments, and data pipelines against a defined measurement framework.
 We identify where the system is incoherent, where data structures are incompatible, and where the connective tissue is missing — and we produce a prioritized roadmap for making it work.

-Measurement design and build — designing and developing instruments, pipelines, and data architectures from specification, including the labeled data schemas and latent state definitions that ML models require.
-We build for calibration and downstream use, not just for scoring.
+Measurement design and build — designing and developing instruments, pipelines, and data architectures from specification.
+We build for interpretability and downstream use, not just for scoring.

 Service Lines